Estimating the Empowerment of Language Model Agents: Comparison with Prompt-Only LLM Empowerment Estimators

-We compare three approaches, LLM baseline, EELMA and direct estimate, using mean and state-conditional empowerment scores.
+We compare three approaches---the prompt-only LLM baseline, EELMA, and Direct Estimation---using mean and state-conditional empowerment scores.
 The LLM baseline is guided by a detailed prompt including a formal definition of empowerment and transition statistics, yet it systematically overestimates values.
-EELMA, and Direct Estimation are .
+EELMA and Direct Estimation are compared in detail below.

-\paragraph{prompt-Only LLM estimator}
+\paragraph{Prompt-Only LLM Estimator}

 The LLM baseline is guided by a carefully constructed prompt that defines empowerment, outlines state-conditional assessment factors, and enforces strict output formatting.
 Despite its theoretical rigor, the baseline systematically overestimates empowerment, underscoring the gap between linguistic reasoning and computational grounding.